Waterproof scales are vital if your business intends to weigh liquids, operate in damp or dusty environments or weigh outdoors.

 This helpful guide aims to explain what IP ratings are, and how they’re used, so that buying your new washdown scale will be as easy as using it.
 Don't forget to download our free IP ratings chart PDF at the end of the article.

-Gore Vents created an ingenious video that explains IP rating with some great visuals.
-You can also download our handy IP rating chart pdf at the end of this article for your own personal use.
+Gore Vents also created an ingenious video that explains IP rating with some great visuals.
+You can watch that below too.

-If you require any further information about which of our IP rated scales will best suit you, please call us on 01709 364296 or contact us here.
+If you have any questions about IP rating and the waterproof scales that we offer, get in touch with us on 01709 364296 or contact us here.

 Are you still confused about which washdown scale to purchase?
 Check out our Buyers’ Guide: Waterproof Scales.